How Nikwax Works

 Nikwax treatments coat fabric and leather fibres with a network of elastic TX.10i water-repellent molecules.
 They bond to anything that is not water-repellent, but leave the spaces between fibres open and breathable.
 Nikwax treatments can flex and move with the fabric and leather fibres.
 That is why Nikwax treatments can withstand several washings and remain whereas the competitors must be re-applied after each wash.

 The TX.10i elastomer adds tear strength to fabrics as well.
-Enhanced tear resistance is achieved through lubrication of the fabric which allows the fibres to slide easily over one another. the treatments also coat the fibres with the elastic polymer that is resilient and allows the fibres to flex a limited amount and return to their original position.
+Enhanced tear resistance is achieved through lubrication of the fabric which allows the fibres to slide easily over one another.
+The treatments also coat the fibres with the elastic polymer that is resilient and allows the fibres to flex a limited amount and return to their original position.
 This reduces the stress at the intersection of the fibres adding tear strength to the fabric.

 In 2004-5, Nikwax introduced a new and improved active elastomer.
 The culmination of several years' research, this new class of formulations brings better value for money due to increased number of doses from one bottle and an even more durable finish.
 Unlike fluorocarbon products, you do not need to heat the garment to activate the waterproofing treatment.
 This new class of formulations is being carried across the range, so watch out for even greater performance from Nikwax in the future.